fpavlik/mission-mars/README.md

 # mission-mars
 `Kaspersky lab` few days ago create a quest to decode the message for Earth to Mars space ship, i've done it for 20 minutes, but hash was uncorrect.
 Why???

+i've done it only for fun, because they need C+, C# or Python.
+I use NodeJS

 U can try it out [here](https://vc.ru/mars)

 Message was